-The missionary primary purpose is to proselytize others.
+The missionary's primary purpose is to proselytize others.
 Naturally, the more people he convinces, the more successful he is.
-Therefore, it behooves him to prey on such vulnerable individuals as the lonely, the elderly, the poor, the emotionally unstable, the naive, or those who are just untutored in Scripture.
+Therefore, it behooves him to prey on such vulnerable individuals as the lonely, elderly, poor, emotionally unstable, naive, or those who are just untutored in Scripture.
 These unfortunates are lured into accepting missionary doctrines out of emotional need, not intellectual conviction.
-For even after a superficial reading of missionaries' textual "proofs" within context, one sees that their doctrines are founded solely upon misquotations and mistranslations of Hebrew Scripture.
+For even after a superficial reading of missionary "proof" texts within context, one sees that their doctrines are founded solely upon misquotations and mistranslations of Hebrew Scripture.

 Their Hollow Inheritance features:

 - The astonishing parallels between the New Testament narratives and the ancient texts of the Hindus and Buddhists.

 - The true meaning and intent of the Hebrew Bible verses quoted in the New Testament and by Christian missionaries to support their claims.

 - The Noahide Covenant - The Divine Code of Law for non-Jews which was given to Moses on Mount Sinai.

 - The Messiah and the Messianic Era - according to the Rabbis.

 The author expresses his deepest gratitude to the following individuals for their advice, encouragement, and editorial assistance: Elka Leah Drazin, Carmel Kahati, Baruch Lipsitz, Rachel Shahmoon, Zev Wadden and Daniela Zilkha.

 O L-rd, my strength and stronghold, my refuge in day of trouble, nations shall come to You from the ends of the earth and say: "Our fathers have inherited nothing but lies, vanity, and worthless things.
 Shall a man make for himself gods?
 Such are no gods!"